jhu-aap-econ/merino/markdown/Ch9. Specification and Data Issues.md

 ## 9.1 Functional Form Misspecification

 One of the critical OLS assumptions is that the model is correctly specified, meaning the relationship between the dependent and independent variables is accurately represented (e.g., linear relationship assumed when it's truly non-linear).
 Using an incorrect functional form can lead to biased and inconsistent coefficient estimates.
+This relates to assumption MLR.1 from Chapter 3 (correct specification of the population regression function).

+**Consequences of Functional Form Misspecification:**
+- **Biased estimates:** Omitted nonlinear terms act like omitted variables (Chapter 3, Section 3.4)
+- **Invalid inference:** Standard errors and test statistics assume correct specification
+- **Poor predictions:** Especially problematic for extrapolation beyond sample range
+- **Incorrect marginal effects:** Misinterpreting how changes in $x$ affect $y$

 ### RESET Test